mathjax/MathJax/docs/html/_sources/configuration.txt

        src="path-to-MathJax/MathJax.js?config=TeX-AMS_HTML,local/local">
     </script>

 to first load the main configuration, then the local modifications.

-You can also load MathJax from the CDN and a local configuration from your own
-server:
+You can also load MathJax from the MathJax CDN server but use a configuration from your own local server:

 .. code-block:: html